Mouradost/PatusNewShop/README.md

 - Install the [PatusMobileApp.apk](MobileAPP/PatusMobileApp.apk) on your phone
 - Run and login to the Mobile APP
 - Change and save your setting by following the pictures bellow
-- Congratulation !
+- Congratulation!
 You can use the app now

 ![Access Setting](Documentation/setting_0.png)